pmean/build-website/text/15/registry-differences.md

 author: "Steve Simon"
 source: "http://blog.pmean.com/registry-differences/"
 date: "2015-12-07"
+categories:
-categories: Recommendation
+- Recommendation
+tags:
+- Critical appraisal
-tags: Critical appraisal, Publication bias
+- Publication bias
 output: html_document
 ---

 Here's a research article tackling the same problem of changing outcome measures after the data is collected.
+Apparently
-Apparently, this occurs in 66 of the 226 papers reviewed here or almost 30% of the time.
+- this occurs in 66 of
+the 226 papers reviewed here or almost 30% of the time.
 The interesting thing is that whether this occurred or not was independent of whether paper was accepted.
 So journal editors are missing an opportunity here